The A123 FAQ for Giant Scale and IMAC

 *

-The light gauge wire and connector is the 'cell tap' or 'node' connection..
-The heavy gauge wire is the standard pack 'feed' that connects to the switch harness.
-Don't attempt to hook the 'cell tap' lead to anything BUT the node or celltap port of a balancing charger.
-This connection is used by balancing chargers that require a seperate three wire connection to the charger in addition to the two wire pack feed to accomplish a balance charge.
-If your not balance charging, or are charging at high rates, charging should be done on the standard pack feeds as with NiCad and NiMH packs.
+In the most common A123 pack wiring configuration there are two leads.
+The 3 lead wire and connector is the 'cell tap' or 'node' connection..
+The heavy gauge 2 wire lead wire is the standard pack 'feed' that connects to the switch harness.
+Don't attempt to hook the 'cell tap' lead to anything BUT the node or celltap port of a balancing charger via an appropriate adapter for your charger's balancing port.
+While the pin spacing on the JR/Univ celltap connector we install on our packs will fit in some 'balancer boards' it likely does NOT have the correct pin polarity for your charger's balancer.
+You'll need an appropriate adapter to 'translate' the JR/Univ celltap to your charger's pin convention.
+This 'balance'connection is used by balancing chargers that require a separate three wire connection to the charger in addition to the two wire pack feed to accomplish a balance charge.
+If you are not balance charging, or are charging at high rates, charging should be done on the standard pack feeds as with NiCad and NiMH packs.

 Q: I have an FMA Charger .. it charges ONLY through a 'node connector'.. do you have an adapter for your 'standard univ' cell tap?